- I

 These two lumps were then tested, and sadly, both came back as malignant cancerous tumours.
 Formally, Lexi's diagnosis is of intraductal papillary mammary carcinomas, which I have been told is a rarer type of mammary cancer in cats that usually affects older female cats.

 Due to the complexity of the tumours and how they grow, I was referred to a specialist veterinary care centre - AURA, in Guildford - to investigate next steps for treatment.
-These have been/will be the following:

-Here's one to tug on your heartstrings:
+Here's the classic to tug on your heartstrings:

 Thank you,